placebeyondtheclouds/pikvm-zero2w-eth/README.md

 - It's working as it supposed to
 - Power consumption 2.5W when streaming and half of that when idle
-- The adapter doesn't support auto-negotiation, so full duplex should not work with auto-negotiation on the other end (requres setting full duplex mode manually on both ends), **but it is working** with every adapter I tested.
+- The adapter doesn't support auto-negotiation, so full duplex is not supposed to work with auto-negotiation on the other end (requres setting full duplex mode manually on both ends), **but it is working** with every usb-eth adapter I tested.
 Default half-duplex mode connection is unstable and hangs on traffic.
 - Ethernet stability:
   - ```
     [ ID] Interval           Transfer     Bitrate         Retr